 Gas and electric stoves both present a fire risk.
 Every kitchen should have a fire extinguisher, at a minimum, and ideally a fire blanket too.
-If either of these are used, they should be replaced immediately.
+If either of these is used, they should be replaced immediately.

 4. Fit Safety Knob Covers on Gas Stoves

 One common problem that seniors face is accidentally turning on the burners on their stoves.
-This may happen if they tend to lean on the stove when operating over appliances, or when reaching over the stove to use one of the rear burners.
+This may happen if they tend to lean on the stove when operating over appliances or when reaching over the stove to use one of the rear burners.

 Since it isn’t immediately obvious that a gas burner is on if it’s unlit, they may not notice what they have done.
 Some seniors have a poor sense of smell and may not be aware of the gas being discharged into the kitchen and the potential explosion risk that comes with it.

 Fitting stove knob locks over the front of the knobs can stop them from being turned accidentally.
-These covers allow seniors to operate the stove when they want to, but mean that the stove won’t get turned on by accident.
+These covers allow seniors to operate the stove when they want to, but they mean that the stove won’t get turned on by accident.

 5. No Loose Fitting Clothing